 The purpose of an air conditioner is to cool your home.
 If you ever feel warm air coming from your air conditioner and making its way into your home, you may have a problem.
 Refrigerant leaks and dirty condenser coils are two common problems that may cause your air conditioner to distribute warm air.
 To resolve this problem, get your unit inspected and fixed as soon as possible by a licensed air conditioner service technician in your area.

 2.)
 Unusual Sounds

 Your air conditioner system is designed to operate quietly.
 If you hear any usual sounds like banging, grinding, or clicking, this is an indicator of an air conditioner repair issue.
 These unusual sounds are typically signs of internal debris or broken parts.
+Our staff of technicians offers reliable air conditioner services to homes in areas of Illinois such as Bolingbrook, Plainfield, Downers Grove, Batavia, Naperville, and Wheaton.
 If you hear any of these sounds, it is a good idea to call an HVAC service technician and get your air conditioner checked out.

 3.)
 Odd Smells